Landscape Conservation Cooperatives in the Southwest

 The Desert LCC Steering Committee now includes 26 partners and there are many additional partners involved.
 To learn more, visit the Desert LCC website.

 The Great Plains LCC is at the heart of America’s heartland, featuring lush prairie grasslands dotted with thousands of playas and dozens of saline lakes in parts of Colorado, Kansas, Nebraska, New Mexico, Oklahoma, South Dakota, Texas, and Wyoming.
 While temperate grasslands are one of the most altered ecosystems on Earth, these prairies still host more than 2,000 species of native plants and animals.
 The Great Plains’ playas, or shallow lakes, support 90 percent of the wintering waterfowl in the Texas panhandle.
 Playa wetlands also recharge the world’s largest aquifer—the High Plains (Ogallala) Aquifer—the most important water source in this region, supporting municipal water supplies and agriculture.
 Partners have identified several species to focus on conserving, including the whooping and sandhill cranes, lesser prairie-chicken, snowy plover, American bison, Topeka shiner, and American burying beetle.
 Major environmental challenges are changing climate conditions, especially prolonged drought; habitat loss from various land uses including agriculture; and energy development, such as wind farms.
 The Great Plains LCC Steering Committee now includes 20 partners and there are many additional partners involved.
 To learn more, visit the Great Plains LCC website.

-For more information on the Science Applications program and LCCs, please contact:
+For more information on the Science Applications program, please contact:

 2015 Annual Reports: